mcrimi/mcp-openhexa/README.md

 }
 ```

-3. Replace the placeholder values with your actual OpenHEXA credentials
+3. Replace the placeholder values with URL and OpenHEXA token
 4. Restart Claude Desktop
-5. You should now see:
+5. You should now see OpenHEXA as an integration tool:

 ![CleanShot 2025-07-04 at 10 24 17](https://github.com/user-attachments/assets/757ac51d-e8cd-49a1-93ed-7e9d84937dca)

-### 5. Start Using with Claude
+### 3. Start Using with Claude

 Once configured, you can ask Claude questions like: